davida26/davida26.github.io/_posts/2015-11-16-installing-composer.markdown

 title: Working with Composer
 ---

 The web ecosystem of today is revolutionary.
 Everyday we are creating new tools, frameworks, standards and engineering new ideas to push further.
 This weekend I decided to take up exploring a PHP framework called Laravel.
 Coming from a RoR background, I was familiar with the MVC architecture behind it.
+It was also fun to explore and evaluate its potential because it took me back to my early days.
+Days where I was working for a local web company building WordPress powered sites.
+Overall, I figured laravel would be a good fit to re-tinker with PHP and MVC.

-Along the way, I picked up a few PHP tools that in my early days as a developer, we did not have.
+Along the way, I picked up a few PHP tools that in my early days as a developer, I did not have.

 ## Enter Composer

 Composer is a dependancy manager for PHP.
 If you are new to PHP, this basically helps you install different open source packages to use in your projects.
-So if you don't want to re-invent the wheel and take advantage of large community of developers, you can use a site like [packagist.org] (https://packagist.org) to find what you need.
+So if you don't want to re-invent the wheel and you want take advantage of large community of developers, this is the way to go.

 ## Installing Composer